jagodevreede/sdkman-ui/README.md

 #### Symlinks

-Most versions of Windows do not allow the creation on symlinks by default, SDKMAN UI will work around that by using copy, however this is a lot slower.
+Most versions of Windows do not allow the creation on symlinks by default, SDKman UI will work around that by using copy, however this is a lot slower.
 You can enable development mode in windows see [https://learn.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development](https://learn.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development) for more information.